Non-Renewal and Your Car Insurance

 - Moving Out of State: Not all insurance companies operate in every state.
 Some insurers only operate in a small handful of states.
 For example, if you made a change in your address on your policy to a state in which your insurer does not operate, this could be the cause of your non-renewal.

-- Driving Record: If you have a DUI, DWI, reckless driving offense, or a number of other speeding tickets, your insurer may choose not to renew your policy, depending on their acceptance criteria
+- Driving Record: If you have a DUI, DWI, reckless driving offense, or a number of other speeding violations, your insurer may choose to non-renew your policy, depending on their acceptance criteria

 If you have received a non-renewal notice and disagree with their reasoning, give your insurer a call.
 It may have been sent in error, there may be a problem with your file, or you may even be able to sweet talk them into giving you another chance.
 Just remember that insurance companies in the US have to file their underwriting criteria with the state.
 That means that sometimes they can’t give you another chance – it’s against their regulations.
 The ultimate rejection.